1st Special Service Brigade: Dissolution

 The final chapter concerning the Commandos, during the war, was written on 25 October 1945 with the announcement by Major General Robert Laycock (who had been one of the original volunteers for the Commandos in 1940 and had been promoted to succeed Lord Louis Mountbatten as Chief of Combined Operations) that the Commandos were to be disbanded.
 Army Commandos were disbanded in 1946 and the Commando role was taken over by The Royal Marines.

 Battle honours

-The following Battle honours were awarded to the British Commandos during the Second World War.
+The following Battle honours were awarded to the Commandos during the Second World War.